 Hop on to the main discussion as follows:

-How to Fix a Chainsaw in Simple and Easy Steps
+How to Fix a Chainsaw in Simple and Easy Steps in 2023

 If your chainsaw is gas-powered, there are quite a few things that can go wrong and they are relatively easy to fix.
 You simply need to diagnose the following checkpoints: